Start here

 Learn

-This is the part of Quantfil that turns filings into a research habit.
+This is the guide shelf inside the broader Quantfil library.
 Use it for plain-English explainers, real investor workflows, company case studies, signal libraries, and calmer ways to move from disclosure to judgment.

 Start here